gluon-framework/site/content/en/_index.md

 Gluon has an easy but powerful asynchronous IPC API, which is also near-identical in Node and the exposed Gluon web API to allow even easier and quicker development.

+It also has multiple versatile sub-APIs for doing common things, wrapping the base API so most developers won't need to use a needlessly complex event-based system:

+##### Expose
+Easily expose Node functions to Web.

+##### Store
+Share common data effortlessly between Node and Web both ways, like a regular Object.

 <a href="/docs/gluon-explained/ipc/">Learn more about Gluon's IPC here.</a>

 </div>